 The dimensions are almost identical.
 But the Pitbull is slightly wider, which might just give you a few more locking options.

 Just like the Mini-7, the Pitbull Medium is rated Sold Secure Gold.
 But the shackle is 1 mm thicker for extra cutting resistance.
 Of course this also makes it a bit heavier too.

 You can buy it with or without a complementary cable lasso.
-And the frame mount is easier to install (although probably not as versatile when it come to different frame shapes!).
+And the frame mount is easier to install (although probably not as versatile when it comes to different frame shapes!).

 But the best thing about the OnGuard Pitbull Medium?
-It’s often a good 30% cheaper [Amazon] than the Kryptonite!
-So if your looking for a bargain, this could well be the lock for you.
+It’s often a good 30% cheaper than the Kryptonite!
+So if you're looking for a bargain, this could well be the lock for you.

 Kryptonite Evolution Mini-7 Specs